 Activist-in-Residence Fellowship

-The Center seeks to contribute to the social justice movement by investing in the next generation of Black, Indigenous, and other leaders of color who are committed to transforming social and economic conditions, and to advancing equity and opportunity for the LGBTQ+ community in New York.
+The Activist-in-Residence fellowship is an opportunity for established or emerging activists with bold, cutting-edge ideas for advancing LGBTQ+ rights to invest in their political projects and bring visibility to timely issues facing LGBTQ+ people in New York.
+Through this fellowship, The Center seeks to contribute to social justice movements by empowering the next generation of BIPoC (Black, Indigenous, people of color) leaders who are committed to transforming social and economic conditions, and to advancing equity and opportunity for the LGBTQ+ community in New York.

 Fellowship Benefits